-The Termination of Ilovica 6 is outlined in the "FY19 Highlights" section above and in Note 8 of the consolidated financial statements.
-For clarity, the Ilovica 11 concession remains in place and valid.
-Following independent domestic and international legal advice that has reviewed the Group's legal position, together with international legal remedies available, the Group is working towards the resolution of this situation and are working with the Government of the Republic of North Macedonia to resolve the current legal dispute regarding the Ilovica 6 concession.
+The Termination of Ilovica 6 is outlined in the "Q1-2020 Highlights" section above and in Note 7 of the consolidated interim financial statements.
+For clarity, the Exploitation Concession for Ilovica 11 remains in place and valid.
+Following independent domestic and international legal advice that has reviewed the Group's legal position, together with international legal remedies available, the Group is working towards the resolution of this situation and are working with the Government of the Republic of North Macedonia to resolve the current legal dispute regarding the Exploitation Concession for Ilovica 6.